dmitrycello/yaglpp/assets/DETAILS.md

 ```
 In addition, glpp library has an error checking procedure after every API call, which is not the case for the Release build.
 Of corse, there are many gems whose purpose is to save programmer's time.
 Let's begin with basic.

-### ::gl objects
+### GLAD objects
 All classes in _::gl_ namespace of the glpp library are counterpart of GLAD API.
 They have the default constructor creating an empty class object.
 This allows to create class objects even before OpenGL initialization.
-Every class has minimum data members, such as an _id_.
+Every class has minimum data members, such as an _id_, the 4-byte unsigned integer.
 This allows to easily combine them into a stucture or another class.
 The lifetime of the OpenGL object is controlled by the class destructor.
 It does not always destroy OpenGL object, depening on how this object was created.
 The class created as a **`single object`** does destroy the OpenGL object, where as **`reference object`** doesn't.
 The **`multi-object`** creates and destroys many OpenGL objects at once.
 The _single object_ is the one creating its own OpenGL object as following:
 ```
 gl::Renderbuffer rb; // Empty object before creation rb.renderbufferStorage(gl::ColorDepthStencilFormat::Rgb8, 800, 600); // Created single object